wultra/powerauth-crypto/powerauth-docs/source/key-derivation.md

 SecretKey KEY_DERIVED = KDF.derive(KEY_MASTER_SECRET, INDEX)
 ```

+PowerAuth 2.0 Client is supposed to store only these derived keys and a server public key.
+Saying the same information more explicitly, PowerAuth 2.0 Client must not store `KEY_MASTER_SECRET` or `KEY_DEVICE_PRIVATE` unencrypted.
+The `KEY_DEVICE_PRIVATE` is stored in encrypted vault - see the "Encrypted vault" section of this chapter.
+As a result, storing `KEY_MASTER_SECRET` is not necessary.

 ## Reserved derived keys

 Following specific derived keys are reserved for the PowerAuth 2.0: